 V. Using third-party testimonials other than those provided by the Company, but only if such third-party testimonials be used in conjunction with appropriate disclaimer;

 VI.
-The use of any terms or expressions such as: improvement of blood and lymphatic microcirculation; the treatment of muscle atrophy; the restoration of a structure or function impaired by a disease; the treatment of chronic arthritis or chronic inflammation; the treatment of chronic joint pain; and any more terms or expressions listed within Company materials.
+The use of any terms or expressions such as: improvement of blood and lymphatic microcirculation; the treatment of muscle atrophy; the restoration of a structure or function impaired by a disease; the treatment of chronic arthritis or chronic inflammation; the treatment of chronic joint pain; and any more terms or expressions listed within Company materia

-C. With regards to wellness and fitness claims following FDA guidelines, NuLife Ventures prohibits an IBP from connecting any disease state or the elimination or reduction of prescription drugs to the use of Company products.
-An IBP must limit their statements to terms related to health, or general wellness claim and to terms like:
+C. With regards to wellness and fitness claims following FDA guidelines, NuLife Ventures prohibits an IBP from connecting any disease state or the elimination or reduction of prescription drugs to the use of Company product An IBP must limit their statements to terms related to health, or general wellness claim and to terms like:

 D. For any IBP who markets the NuLife Ventures’ device(s) by way of the Internet, the IBP must include the following disclaimer: